MONDAY, JULY 18 |

 2:15 pm to 3:00 pm WINE BUSINESS |

-2:15 pm – 3:00 pm Wine Industry Perception and Adaptation on Climate Change.
-Room STH215 (Research Seminar) 2:15 pm – 2:30 pm: Climate Change Perceptions, Adaptation Status and Drivers of Adaptation amongst Canadian Winegrowers.
+Wine Industry Perception and Adaptation on Climate Change.
+Room STH215 (Research Seminar) Session Chair: Tek ThongpapanL, Brock University, Canada 2:15 pm – 2:30 pm: Climate Change Perceptions, Adaptation Status and Drivers of Adaptation amongst Canadian Winegrowers.
 Gary Pickering, Brock University, Canada 2:30 pm – 2:45 pm: Towards An Understanding of Perceived Risk of Climate Change and Adaptive Responses in the New Zealand Wine Industry.
 Joanna Fountain, Lincoln University, New Zealand 2:45 pm – 3:00 pm: Questions and discussion with session speakers |

 3:20 pm to 4:00 pm OENOLOGY |

 Knowledge and Technology Transfer from the Land of Appassimento to Other Cool Climate Regions.
-Room STH216 (Research seminar) Session chair: Angelo Pavan, Cave Spring Cellars, Ontario, Canada.
+Room STH216 (Research seminar) Session Chair: Angelo Pavan, Cave Spring Cellars, Ontario, Canada.
 Andrea Dal Cin, Masi Agricola SPA Group, Italy |

-3:20 pm to 5:30 pm VITICULTURE |
+3:30 pm to 5:30 pm VITICULTURE |

 Climate Change and Grapevine Stress Adaptation.
 Sean O’Sullivan Theatre (Research Seminar) Changing climate and extreme weather are influencing cool climate viticulture regions.
 Speakers will describe the importance of adapting viticulture to new climate normals, and to extreme events such as heat waves, drought, and frost.
-Session chair: Jim Willwerth, Brock University, St. Catharines, ON, Canada 3:20 pm – 3:50 pm: Drought and Heat Waves Coming to a Vineyard Near You Markus Keller, Washington State University, Prosser, WA, USA 3:50 pm – 4:10 pm: Elevational Range Shifts of Mountain Vineyards: Recent Dynamics in Response to a Warming Climate Simon Tscholl, Institute for Alpine Environment, Eurac Research, Bozen, Italy 4:10 pm – 4:30 pm: Climate as a Determining Factor of Quality: An Approach to Defining Minimum Requirements for Typical Grapevine Ripening Arno Schmid, Laimburg Research Centre, Auer, Italy 4:30 pm – 4:50 pm: Refining the Growing Season Temperature Parameter for use in Wine Grape Suitability Analysis Cindy Liles, University of Newcastle, Callaghan, Australia 4:50 pm – 5:10 pm: Phenological Model Intercomparison for Budbreak Date Estimation in Europe Luisa Leolini, University of Florence, Italy 5:10 pm – 5:30 pm: Climate Change and Spring Frost Risk – A Post Freeze Case Study Harrison Wright, Agriculture and Agri-Food Canada, Kentville, NS, Canada |
+Session Chair: Jim Willwerth, Brock University, St. Catharines, ON, Canada 3:30 pm – 4:00 pm: Drought and Heat Waves Coming to a Vineyard Near You Markus Keller, Washington State University, Prosser, WA, USA 4:00 pm – 4:20 pm: Elevational Range Shifts of Mountain Vineyards: Recent Dynamics in Response to a Warming Climate Simon Tscholl, Institute for Alpine Environment, Eurac Research, Bozen, Italy 4:20 pm – 4:40 pm: Climate as a Determining Factor of Quality: An Approach to Defining Minimum Requirements for Typical Grapevine Ripening Arno Schmid, Laimburg Research Centre, Auer, Italy 4:40 pm – 5:00 pm: Climate Change and Spring Frost Risk – A Post Freeze Case Study Harrison Wright, Agriculture and Agri-Food Canada, Kentville, NS, Canada |

 4:00 pm to 5:30 pm OENOLOGY |

-4:00 pm to 5:30 pm SCIENCE COMMUNICATION |
+4:00 pm to 5:00 pm SCIENCE COMMUNICATION |

-5:30 pm to 7:30 pm |
+6:00 pm to 8:00 pm |

 Wines of Canada Tasting Event |